Heorot: Lejre, Zealand

 An alternative theory sees Heorot as the accurate, but Anglicised, iteration of a historic hall in the village of Lejre, near Roskilde.
 Though Heorot does not appear in Scandinavian sources, King Hroðulf's (Hrólfr Kraki) hall is mentioned in Hrólf Kraki's saga as Hleiðargarðr, and located in Lejre.
 The medieval chroniclers Saxo Grammaticus and Sven Aggesen already suggested that Lejre was the chief residence of the Skjöldung clan (called “Scylding” in the poem).
 The remains of a Viking hall complex was uncovered southwest of Lejre in 1986–1988 by Tom Christensen of the Roskilde Museum.
 Wood from the foundation was radiocarbon-dated to about 880.
 It was later found that this hall was built over an older hall which has been dated to 680.
 In 2004–2005, Christensen excavated a third hall located just north of the other two.
 This hall was built in the mid-6th century, all three halls were about 50 meters long.

 Fred C. Robinson is also attracted to this identification: "Hrothgar (and later Hrothulf) ruled from a royal settlement whose present location can with fair confidence be fixed as the modern Danish village of Leire, the actual location of Heorot."
 The role of Lejre in Beowulf is discussed by John Niles and Marijane Osborn in their 2007 Beowulf and Lejre.

 Modern popular culture

 J. R. R. Tolkien, who compared Heorot to Camelot for its mix of legendary and historical associations, used it as the basis for the Golden Hall of King Théoden, Meduseld, in the land of Rohan.

 The Legacy of Heorot is a science fiction novel by American writers Larry Niven, Jerry Pournelle, and Steven Barnes, first published in 1987.

 "Heorot" is a short story in The Dresden Files' short story collection Side Jobs.

+In Zach Weinersmith's book Bea Wolf (2023), Heorot is paralleled by the treehouse Treeheart.